lxieyang/lxieyang.github.io/_posts/2016-06-22-bootstrap-tutorial.md

 **Tip**: Each class scales up, so if you wish to set the same widths for `xs` and `sm`, you only need to specify `xs`.

-### Grid System Rules

-Some Bootstrap grid system rules:

-- Rows must be placed within a `.container` (fixed-width) or `.container-fluid` (full-width) for proper alignment and padding
-- Use **rows** to create horizontal groups of columns
-- Content should be placed within **columns**, and only columns may be ***immediate*** children of rows
-- Predefined classes like `.row` and `.col-sm-4` are available for quickly making grid layouts
-- Columns create gutters (gaps between column content) via padding.
-That padding is offset in rows for the first and last column via negative margin on `.rows`
-- Grid columns are created by specifying the number of 12 available columns you wish to span.
-For example, three equal columns would use three `.col-sm-4`

 ### Basic Structure of a Bootstrap Grid